-- 1. Students seeking an exception to the EER have to send in a written request in English, using the application form on the website of the EB. - 2.
-Requests are only handled at a specific meeting of the relevant subcommittee when submitted at least one week prior and accompanied by all required and relevant documentation.
+- 1. Students seeking an exception to the EER have to send in a written request in English, using the application form on the website of the EB. - Requests are only handled at a specific meeting of the relevant subcommittee when submitted at least one week prior and accompanied by all required and relevant documentation.
 Requests have to be well motivated.
-Information on required documentation are published on the website of the Examination Board. - 3.
+Information on required documentation are published on the website of the Examination Board and/or in the Rules and Regulations of the Examination Board. - 3.
 A complete and detailed study progress overview (SPO) from Osiris has to be added by the student in all cases. - 4.
 Students are strongly advised to consult their study advisor before submitting a request. - 5.
 If a request is submitted because of personal or medical circumstances, these circumstances and underlying documentation may be discussed with the study adviser If the study adviser can confirm these circumstances to the subcommittee, the underlying documentation may not have to be provided to the subcommittee.